xapple/bumphub/README.md

-# `bumphub` version 1.1.3
+# `bumphub` version 1.2.0

 The project contains tools to automate package distribution and publishing.

-## `sphinxhub`

-The first utility, `sphinxhub`, generates documentation for a python package using sphinx and uploads it to github.

-You can use it from the shell like this:

-    $ sphinxhub demo

 ## `pybump`

-The second utility, `pybump`,  contains a script to automatically bump the version number of a python module, add a git tag, commit it, and finally upload the project to PyPI.
+The first utility, `pybump`, contains a script to automatically bump the version number of a python module, add a git tag, commit it, and finally upload the project to PyPI.

 You can use it from the shell like this: